the-expanse/SideQuestWiki/BMBF.md

 [![](https://cdn.discordapp.com/attachments/541467913857662995/655955885465665537/Screenshot_1054.png)](https://www.youtube.com/watch?v=JGCf01gX4nU&list=PLt5tbz7PdomDAfUA3TDbPKG5zOgiiL1pw&index=1)
 # - (IMPORTANT) Directly after you install BMBF
 ----
-Make sure to properly restart your headset after you install BMBF and to after doing so open BMBF from the Quests `Oculus TV` tab run Beatsaber via the top right blue or red glowing button from BMBF before syncing any of your own other custom songs or mods, it will also upon running ask to uninstall Beatsaber, click YES as it does this in order to copy the beatsaber apk and inject the modded code into it so it reinstall right away, DO NOT let the headset go into sleep mode during BMBF installation as it may halt the install process and cause issues resulting in a need to clean install both programs.
+Restart your headset installing BMBF then open BMBF in headset and click run Beatsaber via the top right blue button before syncing any custom songs or mods, if it upon running ask to uninstall Beatsaber click YES as this is normal.
+DO NOT let the headset go into sleep mode during BMBF installation as it may halt the install process and cause issues resulting in a need to clean install both programs.

 ## - Song and Mod installation in headset
 ----

-You can install songs and Mods with BMBF all in headset without plugging into a PC after initial installation again you only need to open BMBF in headset and click the Browser tab, Then you can install songs by searching them and clicking the `Download Zip` button NOT ONE CLICK INSTALL.
+Install songs and Mods with BMBF in headset without a PC by opening BMBF in headset and clicking the Browser tab, You can then search and install them and clicking the `Download Zip` button
+NOT ONE CLICK INSTALL.

-Bookmarks are highly suggested to use though for songs
+Bookmarks are highly suggested to use for song installation, see below for how to use Bookmarks

-To install MODS click the globe icon on the top-right and selecting SideQuest, then locating whatever BMBF mod you want and clicking `install latest`
+For MODS click the globe icon on the top-right in BMBF and selecting SideQuest, then locating whatever BMBF mod you want and clicking `install latest` if it errors or has issues restart BMBF, if problems persist assume the mod has yet to be updated for the latest BS version and try another one.

 # Song Bookmark system
 ----

-You can use the built in bookmark system, it much more simple and helps save and import songs using any browser.
+You can use the built in bookmark system which helps save and import songs using any browser.
 Just create and/or log into a beastsaber account on your PC, Phone Tablet or what ever you have access to in a web browser, Find a song you like and click the bookmark icon on songs you want.
 You can then in headset open the the BMBF application under `Oculus TV` and open the syncsaber tab, put your user name into the text box and enable bookmarks by clicking it's switch on, then set bookmarks to infinite mode (set it to below zero) then you just click the sync button on the page and let them install, then your done.

 ## Management and installation of songs and mods in headset after installation